RubenJnl/Conferences/Fronteers16/#Fronteers16 day one.md

 Use JS?
 - Only as enhancement, do not braik main functionality without JS
 - Feature detection
-	- Polyfill, just like we do only load if nescisary
+	- Polyfill, just like we do only load if necessary

 Markup is core